Overwhelm is one of those feelings no one enjoys.

 Tip #1 – Make a List

 When you feel like your brain cannot hold any more information, get a piece of paper out and make a list.
 It doesn’t have to be an organized list, or a specific type of list.
 Write down all the tasks that are going through your head.
-When you think you have written enough, ask yourself, “what else?”
+When you think you’ve written enough, ask yourself, “what else?”
 And just keep writing.

-Once you have your list in front of you, you can decide if you want to take action or not.
+Once you have your list in front of you, decide if you want to take action or not.
 But at least your mind can take a break from holding onto all your tasks.

 Plus, I really enjoy the satisfaction that comes from crossing out an item on my to-do list.